ahrew/asmsynth/README.md

-# asmsynth
+# asmsyntharoo
-originally by ezasm
+fork of asmsynth by ezasm
 background:
 I already built and am quite happy with the Peter Zimon SFM, but was bummed by it being a monosynth.
 i discovered this project through youtube, while searching for arduino polyphony solutions